It’s been about 3 months since we started down the path of building our 4K HTPC. I bet you thought we were all finished. Guess again!

 iPazzPort Raspberry Pi Mini Wireless Handheld Remote Control Keyboard

 A full-size keyboard is nice to have if you need to do any lengthy typing or play video games, but I have come to find that I don’t use it all that often.
 It’s just not all that convenient, it’s just too damn big.
-My daily driver is this cheap ass all in one micro keyboard from a company called iPazzPort (yeah I know, but hear me out).
+My daily driver is this cheap all in one micro keyboard from a company called iPazzPort (yeah I know, but hear me out).
 You know what?
 It actually isn’t all that bad.
 It’s cheap, rechargeable, and does the job of a full keyboard without all the bulk.
 I wouldn’t recommend you use it for gaming or composing lengthy emails, but for your normal everyday web browsing and media consumption, you could do a hell of a lot worse.
 It’s not an MCE remote, so it cannot communicate with your TV (volume, power, etc.).
 It’s basically a smaller version of the Logitech keyboard, minus some of Logitech’s fancy features.

 I find it to be a perfect media center remote.
 You can use the cursor keys in the upper right to navigate Kodi, and the touchpad to navigate when you are doing something else.
 The volume buttons control the PC volume, and you can simulate mouse clicks by double tapping the touchpad or using the dedicated left and right mouse keys on the keyboard.
 The physical buttons have a nice rubbery tactile feel and a satisfying click when you press a button.
-Overall, it’s a nice, cheap ass remote that should serve you well, assuming you don’t require TV control.
+Overall, it’s a nice, cheap remote that should serve you well, assuming you don’t require TV control.
 If you need a universal remote that can control your PC and your TV at the same time, you have plenty of options to choose from, but compromises will have to be made.
 I haven’t found the all-in-one HTPC/TV universal remote that can do absolutely everything.
 In the meantime, I will have to find a way to get by using 2 remotes (certainly not a deal breaker).

-There are just about a million reasons you might want to add a bluetooth adapter to your HTPC.
-Connecting your phone, listening to music via wireless headphones or external speaker, bluetooth peripherals, game controllers, etc. It’s a cheap add-on, so why the hell not.
+There are just about a million reasons you might want to add a Bluetooth adapter to your HTPC.
+Connecting your phone, listening to music via wireless headphones or external speaker, Bluetooth peripherals, game controllers, etc. It’s a cheap add-on, so why the hell not.

 DualShock 4 Wireless Controller for PlayStation 4

 Well, folks, I guess that about does it.
-I have completely run out of shit to talk about, for now.
+I have completely run out of stuff to talk about, for now.
 If you have been with me all the way through this 4K HTPC adventure, I seriously appreciate it.
-If you read anything for that matter, you fucking rock!
+If you read anything for that matter, you rock!
 I hope you have enjoyed reading this guide as much as I have enjoyed writing it.
 Till next time!